boutproject/BOUT-dev/manual/sphinx/user_docs/python_boutcore.rst

 The boutcore module exposes (part) of the BOUT++ C++ library to python.
 It allows to calculate e.g. BOUT++ derivatives in python.

 State
 -----
-It is still incomplete.
+This is still in early development, and things might change.
+However, it should still be useful.

-Field3D is mostly working.
+Field3D is working.
 The other fields are not exposed.
 Field3D can be accessed directly using the [] operators, and give a list of slice objects.
 The get all data, ``f3d.getAll()`` is equivalent to ``f3d[:,:,]`` and returns a numpy array.
-This array can be adressed with e.g. ``[]`` operators, and then the field can be set again with ``f3d.setAll(numpyarray)``.
+This array can be addressed with e.g. ``[]`` operators, and then the field can be set again with ``f3d.setAll(numpyarray)``.
 It is also possible to set a part of an Field3D with the ``[]`` operators.
-Addition, multiplication etc should all be available.
+Addition, multiplication etc. should all be available.
 Most of the derivatives are available, if something is missing open a bug.

 Functions
 ---------

 .. automodule:: boutcore
    :members: